The Hill of crosses

 The History

-The Icelandic group visited the Hill of Crosses.
 The tradition of placing crosses on this hill dates back to the Middle Ages when the city of Šiauliai was founded in 1236 and occupied by Teutonic Order during the 14th century.
 This tradition probably first arose as a symbol of Lithuanians’ resistance to foreign invaders.

 After the 3rd partition of the Polish–Lithuanian Commonwealth in 1795, Lithuania became a part of the Russian Empire.
 In 1795 Šiauliai was incorporated into tsarist Russia.
 Poles and Lithuanians unsuccessfully rebelled against Russian authorities in 1831 and 1863.
 Many crosses were erected upon the hill after 2 peasant uprisings against tsarist Russia in 1831 and 1863.
 After these two uprisings families of dead rebels were not allowed to burry their bodies, so they started putting up symbolic crosses on this hill.